 - Remember to aim high for percentage DV of these nutrients.

-You know about calories, but it is important to also know the additional nutrients on the Nutrition Facts Lanel.
+You know about calories, but it is also important to know about the additional nutrients on the Nutrition Facts label.

 A percentage Daily Value for protein is not required on the label.
 Eat moderate portions of lean meat, poultry, fish, eggs, low-fat milk, yogurt and cheese, plus beans and peas, peanut butter, seeds and soy products.